Check availability of a domain in Python

 To check if a domain is available you can call the whois command using Python and then parse the output returned by whois.
 This check can also be done using the nslookup or dig commands.
-The most common module to execute these commands in Python is subprocess.
+The most common module to execute commands in Python is subprocess.

 Below you can see the syntax of the whois command: